Maple Leafs beat Lightning, take 3-2 lead in playoff series

-The veteran forward – potentially in the midst of a final Stanley Cup shot in his 19th NHL season – spoke about the margin for error getting smaller and smaller against two-time defending Stanley Cup champion Tampa Bay.

-Toronto desperately needed to pick it up.
-And the team’s big guns delivered a gutsy effort.

-Auston Matthews scored the tiebreaking goal with 6:06 left in the third period and the Maple Leafs rallied from an early two-goal deficit to beat the Lightning 4-3 on Tuesday night and take a 3-2 lead in the first-round playoff series.
+TORONTO (AP) — Auston Matthews scored the tiebreaking goal with 6:06 left in the third period and the Toronto Maple Leafs rallied from an early two-goal deficit to beat the Tampa Bay Lightning 4-3 on Tuesday night and take a 3-2 lead in the first-round playoff series.

-”Spezz really spoke well,” said Toronto captain John Tavares. ”We obviously needed to find another level.”

 Steven Stamkos, Victor Hedman and Ryan McDonagh scored, Nikita Kucherov had two assists and Andrei Vasilevskiy made 22 saves for the two-time defending Stanley Cup champion Lightning, who will try to avoid elimination in the best-of-seven series in Game 6 at home on Thursday night.